 Courses offered during the winter and summer intersessions are designed to focus on legal skills training.
 They will meet for one week, but students may be expected to perform course work before the session begins, during the session, and after the session has concluded.
-This outside work may consist of course-related reading, preparation for inclass performance, projects, or other academically-related work directed toward the course's learning outcomes.
+This outside work may consist of course-related reading, preparation for in-class performance, projects, or other academically-related work directed toward the course's learning outcomes.
+The typical intersession looks like this:

-Credits Faculty Contact/Session Student Preparation/Session Total Student Engagement per Session
+Credits Total Student Engagement per Session

 1 840 minutes 1,800 minutes 2,640 minutes

 2 1,680 minutes 3,600 minutes 5,280 minutes